sdpython/sdpython.github.io/doc/onnx-array-api/dev/_sources/auto_examples/plot_profiling.rst

  .. code-block:: none

     Profiling on CUDA
+    /home/xadupre/github/onnx-array-api/onnx_array_api/ort/ort_profile.py:256: FutureWarning: The provided callable <function sum at 0x7ff797565bd0> is currently using SeriesGroupBy.sum.
+In a future version of pandas, the provided callable will be used directly.
+To keep current behavior pass 'sum' instead.
+      .agg(
+    /home/xadupre/github/onnx-array-api/onnx_array_api/ort/ort_profile.py:256: FutureWarning: The provided callable <function sum at 0x7ff797565bd0> is currently using SeriesGroupBy.sum.
+In a future version of pandas, the provided callable will be used directly.
+To keep current behavior pass 'sum' instead.
+      .agg(

     array([<Axes: title={'center': 'Side by side duration'}, ylabel='label'>,
            <Axes: title={'center': 'Side by side count'}, ylabel='label'>],